AJ Styles: Alliance with Omos (2020–2021)

-On the first night of WrestleMania 37 on April 10, Styles and Omos defeated The New Day to win the Raw Tag Team Championship and in the process, Styles became the twenty-second WWE Grand Slam Champion, and the first to achieve both the WWE and TNA/Impact Grand Slam.
-Over the following months, Styles and Omos successfully defended the titles in rematches with The New Day and against Elias and Jaxson Ryker before entering into a feud with The Viking Raiders.
-A match was made between Styles and Omos and The Viking Raiders for the titles at Money in the Bank.
-At the event on July 18, Styles and Omos successfully defended the titles against The Viking Raiders.
+On Night 1 of WrestleMania 37 on April 10, Styles and Omos defeated The New Day (Kofi Kingston and Xavier Woods) to win the Raw Tag Team Championship, becoming the twenty-second WWE Grand Slam Champion, and the first to achieve both the WWE and TNA/Impact Grand Slam.
+At Money in the Bank on July 18, Styles and Omos defeated The Viking Raiders (Erik and Ivar) to retain the titles.
 After this, Styles and Omos began feuding with Riddle and Randy Orton, collectively known as RK-Bro.
-After weeks of confronting each other, a match was made between Styles and Omos and RK-Bro at SummerSlam on August 21 for the titles, where Styles and Omos lost the titles to RK-Bro, ending their reign at 133 days.

-At Extreme Rules on September 26, Styles and Omos teamed with Bobby Lashley and lost to The New Day in a six-man tag team match.
-After this, it was announced that Styles and Omos would face RK-Bro in a rematch for the tag team titles at Crown Jewel.
-At the event on October 21, Styles and Omos once again lost to RK-Bro.
-At Survivor Series on November 21, Styles and Omos took part in a cross-brand battle royal, which Omos won.
+At SummerSlam on August 21, Styles and Omos lost the Raw Tag Team Championship to RK-Bro, ending their reign at 133 days.
+At Extreme Rules on September 26, Styles, Omos and Bobby Lashley lost to The New Day in a six-man tag team match.
+On October 21, at Crown Jewel, Styles and Omos failed to regain the titles from RK-Bro.
 On the December 20 episode of Raw, after failing to win matches over the following weeks, Styles was attacked by Omos, ending their partnership and turning face for the first time since 2019.